Skip Navigation

 View All

 The NHHS rail corridor is owned by Amtrak.
-As owner and operator, much of the construction-related work to upgrade the rail line will be overseen by Amtrak.
+As owner and operator, much of the construction-related work to upgrade the rail line was overseen by Amtrak.
 Amtrak has a website that lists open positions.
-That website can be reached at the following address. https://careers.amtrak.com/irj/portal/anonymous
+That website can be reached at the following address. https://jobs.amtrak.com/

-Amtrak and CTDOT will also be hiring private contractors to construct the track bed, bridges, drainage structures, and stations.
-Most of this work will be awarded between 2013 and 2015.
+Amtrak and CTDOT hired private contractors to construct the track bed, bridges, drainage structures, and stations.
+Most of this work was awarded between 2013 and 2015.

 Amtrak owns the entire 62-mile rail line.
 At the south end, it connects to the Connecticut-owned New Haven line south/west to Greenwich and to Amtrak’s Northeast Corridor north/east to Boston.
 At Springfield, the line continues north on the Connecticut River line to Vermont on track owned by the Pam Am Railway and to the east (towards Boston) and west (towards Albany) on the CSX railroad.

-In addition, several freight railroads operate periodic service to shippers located along the NHHS line.
-There is one daily freight train operated by Connecticut Southern Railroad.
+In addition, several freight railroads provide service to businesses located along the NHHS line.
+There are several daily freight trains operated by Connecticut Southern Railroad.
+Pan Am Southern also operates freight trains several times a week between Springfield, MA and Berlin, CT.

-What is the plan for passenger rail service along the rail corridor?
-Posted 5/22/2013
+What is the long-range plan for passenger rail service along the rail corridor?

-In cooperation with Amtrak and the Federal Railroad Administration, Connecticut is planning for a very significant increase in passenger rail service on the NHHS corridor.
-The current vision calls for expanding the number of passenger trains from the current six daily roundtrip trains to as many as 25 daily roundtrip trains.
-This would include a mix of Amtrak Acela trains, Amtrak NHHS shuttle trains, new Connecticut Regional/Commuter trains, and additional Amtrak trains serving Vermont (the Vermonter and "Knowledge Corridor" trains between Springfield and White River Junction) and Massachusetts (via the Springfield-Boston Inland Route).
-The follow chart summarizes the service expansion plan:
+In cooperation with Amtrak and the Federal Railroad Administration, Connecticut is planning for a very significant increase in passenger rail service on the Hartford Line.
+The long-range plan calls for expanding the number of passenger trains from the current six weekday roundtrip trains to as many as 25 daily roundtrip trains.
+This will include a mix of Amtrak Regional trains, Amtrak NHHS shuttle trains, new Hartford Line trains, and additional Amtrak trains serving Vermont (the Vermonter and "Knowledge Corridor" trains between Springfield and White River Junction) and Massachusetts (via the Springfield-Boston Inland Route).
+The following chart summarizes the long-range service expansion plan:

 2030

-Implementing the significant increase in service will require a substantial upgrade of the existing tracks and railroad infrastructure.
+Implementing the significant increase in service requires a substantial upgrade of the existing tracks and railroad infrastructure.
 This initial work includes the following:

-• 27 miles of additional double track on existing single track sections
+• 27 miles of additional double track at existing single track sections

 • 2 miles of new passing sidings

-• 5 new interlockings (so trains can change tracks)
+• 5 new/expanded interlockings (so trains can change tracks)

-• Signaling and control systems, including Positive Train Control
+• Signaling and control systems (including Amtrak provided Positive Train Control)

 • Repair, rehabilitation and replacement of bridges and culverts as necessary

-• High-level platforms, elevators, pedestrian overpasses, parking, and other amenities at the following existing stations:
+• High-level platforms, elevators, pedestrian overpasses, parking, and other amenities at the Wallingford, Meriden and Berlin stations

-The NHHS Rail Program consists of three state and federally funded phases.
-The total project budget is currently $365.6 million.
+The NHHS Rail Program consists of multiple state and federally funding components.
+The total project budget is currently $769 million.

-Connecticut intends to seek additional funding from the FRA and the Federal Transit Administration (FTA) for future phases of the Program, which include the following improvements to the NHHS rail corridor line:
+Connecticut intends to seek additional funding from the Federal Railroad Administration and the Federal Transit Administration for future phases of the Program, which include the following improvements to the NHHS rail line:

 • Adding the second track between Windsor and Springfield, MA